blacknred/full-twitterapp/README.md

       - writing to db at first lacks in terms of performance: enlarges creation time, separates inserts, includes deleted during 30d statuses
     - read: will go to cache at first and to cold db as an fallback
     - fanout updates
-      - every new status needs to be propagated to followers feeds and if user have too many followers it would be an issue
+      - new status needs to be propagated to followers feeds and if user have too many followers it could be an issue
-      - to non blocking the creation process we will split followers updates by 1k and put their feeds updates to async queue
+      - to handle it we use async queue with fanout updates.
+Every queue task will update feed for the next 1000 followers
-      - most users have less than 1k followers and will get updates at once
+      - most users have less than 1k followers and will get updates at one task

-  - `LIKES`

-  - `REPORTS`(few reads/writes)
-    - db only since no reads for the main client app

-- **CACHE ONLY**(temp or many reads/writes)
+- **CACHE ONLY**(temp/many_reads_writes)

-  - `TRENDS`(100, temp(24h))
+  - `TRENDS`(=100, temp(24h), _LASTTAGS(tag), TRENDS(tag)_)

     - store all tags in _lasttags_ sset with timestamp
     - store all tags in _trends_ sset with count of usage